-Gain experience at a local hospital serving the residents of Ho Chi Minh.This program is ideal for persons currently working or studying in the medical field.
+Have an eye-opening observational experience at a hospital in Ho Chi Minh.This program is ideal for persons currently working or studying in the medical field.

 Ho Chi Minh

 This program is based in a government-operated hospital, serving the community of Ho Chi Minh.
-Observation, recording and analysing will be a key part of this project.
-Upon arrival, you will discuss with the medical coordinator the full extent of your role during your placement.
+Observation, recording and analysing will be a key part of this project, as it is a hands-off experience.

-After gaining experience through your contribution to the hospital, you will be awarded a certificate at the end of your stay to reflect your accomplishments!
+After completing your observational experience, you will be awarded a certificate to reflect your learning accomplishments!

 If this is your first week and you have signed up for Culture Week, you will start with an orientation with fellow participants consisting of a tour of Ho Chi Minh’s cultural icons, Vietnamese language and culture classes.
 If you did not sign up for Culture Week, you will be given a brief orientation on Monday and begin your placement on Tuesday.

 At the beginning of your placement, you will start with a full introduction to the hospital.
 You will also discuss your upcoming role, as you shadow and observe local medical professionals in a variety of settings throughout the hospital in Ho Chi Minh.
 You may have opportunities to participate in basic triage, wound care, blood pressure measurement and medication preparation.

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.